Disease Outbreak Prevention

 Customize this template

-data/directory with your own network, keeping the same column names (or update the logic in disease_outbreak_prevention_network.py). - Make sure that the facilities in connections.csv only references valid facility IDs.
+data/with your own network, keeping the same column names (or update the loading logic inmodel_setup.py). - Make sure every facility referenced in

 Troubleshooting